 Getting started with gamification

 Three integration paths, one decision.
 Pick the one that matches the surface you are integrating into.
-Most production stacks end up using two of the three over time.
+Most production stacks combine the SDK and the REST API; the iframe path is the fast lane for marketing-led campaigns.
 This page covers the decision and ships a working quickstart for all three.

 Key takeaways

-Quick read- Headless SDK is the default for React.
-Hooks render points, tier, badges, streaks, challenges, leaderboards, and engagement components.
+Quick read- Headless SDK is the default for React and Next.js.
+Hooks render points, tier, badges, streaks, challenges, leaderboards, and rewards in your own UI.

-- REST API is the default for everything else: native mobile, server-to-server, partner platforms, non-React frontends.
+- REST API is the default for everything else: native mobile, server-to-server, partner platforms, non-React frontends (Vue, Svelte, server-rendered).

 The decision